Bottomley Home Girls' High School

 Bottomley Home Girls' High School is a single-sex secondary school in the Tejkunipara neighborhood of Tejgaon Thana, in Dhaka, Bangladesh.
 Established as a primary school in 1946, it was upgraded to a secondary school in 1969.
 As of 2018, it had 35 teachers and 773 pupils.

-Notable Students
+Notable students

 Nishat Majumdar, the first Bangladeshi woman to climb Mount Everest.

 Anamika Hoque Mukta.
 Former martial artist and pistol shooter.

+Dr Kakali Adhikary, Japan government scholar (Monbukagakusho (MEXT) Scholarship), on Shakespeare's Drama, Comparative Culture and Information Studies, Nara Women's University, Japan.